DJI Mini 4 Pro Remote ID — Battery Rules and Compliance Explained

 Recreational vs Commercial — Different Rules Apply

 So you’re a Part 107 pilot.
-You want to fly the Mini 4 Pro with the standard battery — maybe for extended range, maybe because you only own the standard battery, maybe because the Plus battery costs around $79 and you haven’t bought one yet.
+You want to fly with the standard battery — maybe for extended range, maybe because that’s all you own, maybe because the Plus battery runs about $79 and it’s still sitting in your cart.
 You’re under 250 grams.
 You still need Remote ID.
-What are your options?
+What now?

-You have two practical paths.
+Two practical paths.

 Firmware Updates That Changed the Rules

-Before that firmware version, the Remote ID broadcast behavior on the Mini 4 Pro was inconsistent in certain edge cases — particularly around activation timing and how the aircraft reported its operator location.
-The v01.00.03.00 update standardized the broadcast to fully align with the FAA’s Broadcast Remote ID rule, which came into full enforcement effect on March 16, 2024.
-DJI released the update in coordination with the enforcement deadline.
+Before that firmware version, Remote ID broadcast behavior was inconsistent in certain edge cases, particularly around activation timing and how the aircraft reported operator location.
+The v01.00.03.00 update standardized the broadcast to fully align with the FAA’s Broadcast Remote ID rule, which came into full enforcement on March 16, 2024.
+DJI released the update in coordination with that deadline.

 Practical Compliance Checklist